Introduction

 This basic representation will probably be the one you'll most frequently use but you'll also want at times

-With default configuration, hidden files (the ones whose name starts with a dot) and gitignored files (when in a git repository) are initially hidden.
+With default configuration, hidden files (the ones whose name starts with a dot), ignored files (due to a .ignore or .gitignore file) are initially hidden.

 If you don't want to hide those files, you may either